 South - The most significant recent change in football supply in the south of the borough is the change in ownership of the Trent Vale Sports Association football site in the south of the borough.
 This has prevented a funded project with Football Foundation support for enhancement of this site (comprising a 60x40m FTP, grass pitch enhancements and replacement pavilion) from going ahead.
-The local community sports association and community clubs including Beeston FC (the current user of the grass pitches) continue to engage with the new site owners and governing bodies of sport (including Notts FA) in efforts to secure access to this site for the long term and necessary funding for facility enhancements.
-Loss of this site (or any of the other key sites identified in Figure 24 above) would substantially worsen the picture of current unmet demand for youth and minisoccer pitches.
+The local community sports association and community clubs including Beeston FC (the current user of the grass pitches) continue to engage with the new site owners and governing bodies of sport (including Notts FA) in efforts to secure access to this site (or any of the other key sites identified in Figure 24 above) would substantially worsen the picture of current unmet demand for youth and minisoccer pitches.